1. Introduction

 Fund Orders

-For Unit Trusts and OEICs, client orders may be aggregated with other client orders and bulked by Seccl prior to executing with the fund manager.
+For Unit Trusts and OEICs, client orders may be aggregated with other client orders and bulked by us, prior to executing with the fund manager.

 Fractional Trading

-Fractional client orders (selected assets only) will be aggregated by Seccl prior to execution in the market.
-In addition the aggregated order will be combined with an additional order from the Seccl ‘fractional account’ that ensures the executed quantity will be a unit of a whole share in the market.
+Fractional client orders (selected assets only) will be aggregated prior to execution in the market.
+In addition, the aggregated order will be combined with an additional order from our ‘fractional account’ that ensures the executed quantity will be a unit of a whole share in the market.

 For Unit Trust or OEIC orders fund managers may levy an initial charge on purchase orders and there is a risk that fund managers apply a “dilution levy” to the order.
 This normally results where there are sizeable buy or sell orders in the market.
 This is an extra charge placed on the transaction and will be applied proportionately to an order placed.

-For exchange traded orders, WBS may use one or more of the execution venues listed in Section 14 to enable it to obtain the best possible outcome on a consistent basis when executing client orders.
+For exchange traded orders, WBS may use one or more of the execution venues listed in the Order venues and RSPs section below to enable it to obtain the best possible outcome on a consistent basis when executing client orders.
 WBS will regularly assess the execution venues available to ensure the best outcome for the client.
 The non-exhaustive list of factors which influence their decisions include:

 We will monitor the effectiveness of our policy to ensure that it consistently achieves the best possible result for our clients and to identify whether more favourable results could consistently be achieved by transmitting orders to other brokers or on alternative execution venues.
 We will review our execution arrangements and this policy at least annually, or whenever a material change occurs that affects our ability to obtain the best possible result for our clients.